 Does Oahu have a black sand beach?

-Oahu is the most popular island in Hawaii for tourism.
-Famous for Pearl Harbor, Waikiki Beach, Iolani Palace, and more, Oahu draws visitors from all over the world.
-However, you won’t find a single black sand beach on the island of Oahu!
+Oahu is the most popular island in Hawaii for tourism, particularly international tourism.
+Famous for Pearl Harbor, Waikiki Beach, Iolani Palace, and more.
+Oahu draws visitors from all over the world.
+However, you won’t find a black sand beach on the island of Oahu.

-Many visitors make the mistake of thinking that Oahu and the Big Island are the same, but they are very different islands!
-I guess that some people assume “big” means the most populated or visited island.
+Many first-time visitors make the mistake of thinking that Oahu and the Big Island are the same but they are very different islands!
+Some people assume “big” means the most populated or visited island.
 Well, it does not!
-The Big Island (actual name, Hawaii Island) is a completely different place and home to many Hawaii black sand beaches.
+The Big Island (actual name, Hawaii Island) is a completely different place and home to many of the black sand beaches in Hawaii.

 HOW IS BLACK SAND FORMED?

 Sand, any old sand, is formed when rocks and minerals break down due to weather and erosion over thousands or even millions of years.
-Black sand is typically found in volcano activity areas, such as Iceland, The Canary Islands, The Azores, and, of course, Hawaii.
+Black sand is typically found in volcanic activity areas, such as Iceland, The Canary Islands, The Azores, and Hawaii.

 Black sand can come from lava, which might be obvious, but also from varying minerals, basalt, and dark-colored rocks.
-This explains the variance in the color of the Hawaii black sand beaches.
-You’ll find that some beaches are truly black, while others are grey.
+This explains the variance in the color of the black sand beaches in Hawaii.
+You’ll find that some beaches are truly black, while others – like Pololu Valley pictured below – are greyish.
 Either way, you don’t want to miss the opportunity to see a black sand beach.

-Now, let’s get to the list of Hawaii black sand beaches.
+Now, let’s get to the list of black sand beaches in Hawaii.
 In addition to black sand beaches, there are many black, rocky beaches in Hawaii.
 However, I won’t mention those because there are so many, and most are more rocky than sandy.

 Kehena Beach (Big Island)

-Kehena Beach is known as Dolphin Beach by the locals.
+Kehena Beach is known as Dolphin Beach by most locals.
 This is because of all the spinner dolphins that spend their time just off the shoreline of this beach on the Puna coast.

-Kehena Beach is in the Puna district.
+Kehena Beach is in the Puna district of the Big Island.
 It is pretty narrow.
 Walking to the beach’s eastern side, you will find a rocky point.
 It is a great place to see where the beach was located before part of it dropped during an earthquake.

 This is one of the best beaches for swimming.
 However, be aware there is a steep hiking trail to the beach.
 In addition, its slightly remote location away from the resort areas makes it one of the clothing-optional beaches on the island.